What is the first thing that happens when you get your salary?

 - There is no service tax on prepaid recharge and you get full talk time.

 - There are better deals on prepaid mobile

 - You can keep multiple prepaid sims to avoid roaming charges if you travel in different states.

-Just keep the track of your cash and credit card transactions for one month.
-Your next month budget will be prepared automatically.
+Just keep the note of your cash and credit card transactions for one month.
+Your next month’s budget will be prepared automatically.

 Try it.
-Record following expenses for the current month.
+Record the following expenses for the current month.